All Episodes

 And I want to say this.

-We said on your TV show and your radio show weeks ago that the momentum momentum had changed.
+We said on your TV show and your radio show weeks ago that the momentum had changed.

 And nobody was talking about it then.

-It happened as Robert and I say in our polling, we saw it right after the second assassination attempt.
+It happened, as Robert and I say in our polling, we saw it right after the second assassination attempt.

-It accelerated um after the VP debate, and then they decided to put Kamal Harris out, Como Harris out on the very friendly shows where she came across as to the public, they exposed her too much, and she started to plumb it like a rock.
+And then they decided to put Kamal Harris out on these very friendly shows where she came across as vapid to the public.

-Let's get your take and a snapshot of where we are, and do you agree with my admonition, Robert Cahaley?
+Let's get your take and a snapshot of where we are.

 I do.

-Uh because the Democrats, their get out of the vote and any other shenanigans are very effective, and they've had people on the ground in some cases for eight or ten months.
+And they've had people on the ground in some cases for eight or ten months.

 And the GRP just doesn't have an effort like that.

-So it's it's important that everybody turn out.
+So it's important that everybody turn out.

 Yes, sir.